dlai211/personal/Murder Mystery.md

-# Murder Mystery/ Treasure Hunt
+# Murder Case File (Who is Lying?)

 ### Time
- - Saturday/ Sunday in Spring quarter
+ - Second/Third Saturday/ Sunday in Spring quarter

 ### Plan for activities

+#### Main Mission
+ - Murder Case of Jamie Banks

+#### Side Mission
- - Find the camera at UW quad (easy)
+ - Find the camera at UW quad
- - Connect Four computer game (probably NO)
- - Machine Learning Image of Burke Museum Puzzles (guarantee)
+ - Machine Learning Image of Burke Museum Puzzles
+ - Treasure Hunt in Burke Museum (time is the key)

+##### For Fun
- - Fortune Cookie for hidden clue or revealing answers (begining or end) or (riddle) (guarantee)
+ - Fortune Cookie for hidden clue or revealing answers (begining or end) or (riddle)

 ### Plan for Places
- - Center Table/ Local Point at beginning
+ - Center Table/ Local Point at beginning (for lunch)
  - Burke Museum
+ - Willow Hall Study Room

+### Items to prepare
- - hub?
+ - main food: Chipotle
+ - snacks from H mart

 ### Participants
 #### Lilly Young